-Whether in Gibson Dining Hall, or in the Overman Student Center, the goal of Dining Services is to make dining an enjoyable part of each day.
+Whether in Gibson Dining Hall, the Overman Student Center, the Axe Grind coffee shop, or the KTC Café, the goal of Dining Services is to make dining an enjoyable part of each day.
 The program is committed to promoting nutritional well-being through a sound food service program.

-Meals are provided for residence hall students by Sodexo Services.
+Meals are provided for residence hall students by Aladdin Campus Dining.
 This food service component is dedicated to providing quality in campus dining.
-During the 2022-2023 academic year, four meal plans will be offered.
-All first year students must select from two options: 7 Day Access or 5 Day Access/\$100 Dining Dollars.
-The additional plan offered, \$1000 Dining Dollars plan, are available only to students who are exempt from the Campus Residence Policy, or who have completed two or more semesters of residence hall living at PSU.
+During the 2023-2024 academic year, four meal plans will be offered.
+All first year students must select from three options: 7 Day Unlimited Access, Any 14 Swipes Access with \$200 dining dollars, or Any 10 Swipes Access plus \$400 dining dollars.
+The additional plan offered, \$1000 Dining Dollars plan, is available only to students who are exempt from the Campus Residence Policy, or who have completed two or more semesters of residence hall living at PSU.